cc

 book click here

-The Havanese is a small sturdy dog of immense charm.
-He is slightly longer than tall, and covered with a profuse mantle of untrimmed long, silky, wavy hair.
-His plumed tail is carried loosely curled over his rump.
-A native of Cuba, he has evolved over the centuries from the pampered lap-dog of the aristocracy into what he is today - the quintessential family pet of a people living on a small tropical island.
+The Havanese is a small yet sturdy dog with an immense character.
+He is slightly longer than tall, and covered with a beautifully proud mantle of untrimmed long and silky hair.
+His tail is plumed and curls elagantly over his rump.
+His stride is proud and bouncy.
+A native of Cuba, he has evolved over the centuries from the pampered lap-dog of the aristocracy into what he is today - the perfect family pet of a both young and old alike.

 History of the Havanese